skzhou3/MyGenome/README.md

 perl Pd8825_97/SeqLen.pl Pd8825_97_2/Pd8825_final.fasta
 ```
 ***NOTE:** Scripts can be found under `SCRIPTS`*

+As the names suggest:
+- SimpleFastaHeaders.pl renames the headers (for each contig)
+- CullShortContigs.pl removes small contigs
+- SeqLen.pl checks overall sequence length and the length of each contig

 2. Assess the completness of the genome assembly with BUSCO.
 ```